hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/intro_to_sawtooth.rst

 instantiating a new network.

-The genesis block contains some initial values that are necessary when a Sawtooth Lake distributed ledger is created and used for the first time.
+The genesis block contains some initial values that are necessary when a Sawtooth distributed ledger is created and used for the first time.

 To create the genesis block, log in to the development environment CLI and run the following command: